Miroslav Sovič

 Miroslav Sovič (born 9 March 1970 in Košice) is a former Slovak footballer who played for Lokomotíva Košice, 1.
 FC Košice, FC Nitra, appearing in 5 league matches.
 Sparta Praha and he ended his career at MFK Košice.
 Sovič played for Slovakia 12 matches and scored one goal.

+Personal life

-He is currently head coach of 3. liga club FK Košice.
+His son Miroslav jr. is also footballer, currently playing for 1st tier club FC Košice.